FaizBShah/Card-Game/README.md

 ![Test Coverage](./coverage.jpg)

-To run the coverage yourself, open the project in IntelliJ IDEA, select "Projects" view, right click on `src -> test -> jave` and select "Run with coverage"
+To run the coverage yourself, open the project in IntelliJ IDEA, select "Projects" view, right click on `src -> test -> java` and select "Run with coverage"